 Answered By: Teaching, Learning, and Academic Support Library

 If you are enrolled as an online or distance student, the University of Illinois Library will mail you books from our collection.
-More details on how to request and return books via mail can be found in our Distance Learners and Instructors guide.
+More details on how to request and return books via mail can be found in our Online Learners and Instructors guide.

 If you are not an online or distance student, books cannot be mailed to you.
 However, here are some other options that are available: